captainzero93/AHK-cs2-Null-Movement-Snap-Tap-SOCD/README.md

 4. Save the file and restart the script for changes to take effect.

 ## Credits
-- Original "null bind" code credit to Qiasfah on Github
+- Original "null bind" AHK script credit to Qiasfah on Github, that provided the basis for everything else I added.

 ## Disclaimer
 This script is an attempt to recreate features built into newer keyboards.
 It does not implement hardware-level actuation or rapid fire functionality.
 The script is designed to work within the bounds of what's typically allowed by game anti-cheat systems, but use at your own risk.